jfcloutier/karma_system/ontology.md

 # Ontology

 The working ontology of the Karma project.
 It is processual in kind and deflationary in intent.
-It allows for basal agency and, eventually, basal consciousness.
+It allows for basal (minimalist) agency and consciousness in both living and artificial systems.

+One can argue that some degree of consciousness, conceived of as second-order sentience, is required for any living being, however elementary, to survive.
+It remains to be seen (but would not be all that surprising) if this is also the case for mortal, artificial agents.

 ## Being